avalon60/OraTAPI/README.md

 ## Preinstallation
 ### Preparing the Environment

-In order to make OraTAPI installable, you need Python 3.10 or 3.11.
+In order to make OraTAPI installable, you need Python 3.10, 3.11, 3.12, or 3.13.
 On macOS, you can install Python using:

-`brew install python@3.11` # Install Python 3.11 - safer choice.
+`brew install python@3.11` # Install Python 3.11 - safe choice.

-On Windows, ensure that you obtain Python from: https://www.python.org/downloads/windows/ you should preferably download Python 3.11.
+On Windows, ensure that you obtain Python from: https://www.python.org/downloads/windows/ you should preferably download Python 3.11, 3.12, or 3.13.

 ### Development Environment